0330 133 1111

 Our Leicester surveyors found frost damaged bricks blocked vents and poor insulation that was likely encourage condensation, substandard electrics, a dangerous glass door, potenially dmp quarry tile floors, old ceilings that were at risk of collapse, missing firebreak walls and missing roof linings.

-RICS Homebuyers Survey of a 1910 Derby Semi detached house by our independent property surveyors
+RICS Homebuyers Survey of a 1910 Leicester Semi detached house by our independent property surveyors

 Our Chartered Surveyors found structural movement, a long standing leak, frost eroded bricks and an insecure ceiling